3 Bible Based Credit Card Debt Payoff Strategies For Christian Women Seeking Financial Freedom

 I’ve even lived off of my credit cards.

-If you’ve recently gotten out credit card debt, you might be asking yourself the same question I did once I made that final payment (and if you haven’t I strongly suggest you do):
+If you’ve recently gotten out of credit card debt, you might be asking yourself the same question I did once I made that final payment (and if you haven’t I strongly suggest you do):

-How do I make sure this credit card debt nonsense never happens again?
+– How do I make sure this credit card debt nonsense never happens again?

 When I asked myself this question I came up with 3 different ways to ensure I never got in this mess again.
 Thus I present to you…